sugarkube/sugarkube/README.md

 # FAQ
 ### Does this depend on containers?
-No. Sugarkube just acquires and runs versioned Makefiles.
+No. Sugarkube just runs commands.
 It's up to you what they do.

 ### How does this compare to Helm?
 Helm installs individual applications (e.g. Wordpress) but doesn't let you